Overview of the Blueprint

 The South Atlantic Conservation Blueprint is a living spatial plan to conserve natural and cultural resources for future generations.
 It identifies shared conservation priorities across the South Atlantic region.

 Blueprint 2.2, released in November 2017, is a totally data-driven plan based on terrestrial, freshwater, marine, and cross-ecosystem indicators.
 It uses the current condition of those indicators to prioritize the most important areas for natural and cultural resources across the South Atlantic geography.
 Through a connectivity analysis, the Blueprint also identifies corridors that link coastal and inland areas and span climate gradients.
-The Blueprint reflects extensive feedback from the broader cooperative community, with more than 600 people from 175 different organizations actively participating in its development so far.
+The Blueprint reflects extensive feedback from the broader cooperative community, with more than 600 people from over 180 different organizations actively participating in its development so far.

 - See a roadmap for the Blueprint—where have we been, and where are we going?